exosite-archive/hvac-reference-application/README.md

 $ pip3 install -r requirements.txt
 ```

-Next we will need to obtain an API key from Weather Underground and configure the product scripts.
+Next you will need to obtain an API key from Weather Underground and configure the product scripts.

-Navigate to Weather Underground and login or sign up for an API key.
+Navigate to Weather Underground and log in or sign up for an API key.
 All plans are free for development use, as such it makes sense to sign up for the ANVIL plan.

 [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/)